Get insider access

 Gamer 1

 The monitor's SDR color gamut is superb.
 It can display the entire sRGB color space used by most desktop and web content.
-Coverage of the wider Adobe RGB color space used mainly for professional content creation is good, but it can't display the full range of greens.
+Coverage of the wider Adobe RGB color space used mainly for professional content creation is great, but it can't display the full range of greens, and it oversaturates reds.

 8.8